Half of first-home buyers could be in mortgage distress when rates rise

 "The Government cannot say they want to help first-home buyers while they continue to set them up to take on far more risk with far less reward than speculators.
 Tilting the balance obviously isn't anywhere near enough.
 The Government must use all the tools available to it - instead of constantly ruling them out - to restore the balance," she said.

-While a 6 per cent for a 12-month fixed mortgage may seem like a lot now, you only have to go back to 2014 to see fixed rates tumble over 5 per cent, although you have to go back to 2011 to find a time when the 12-month rate was above 6 per cent.
+While 6 per cent for a 12-month fixed mortgage may seem like a lot now, you only have to go back to 2014 to see fixed rates top 5 per cent, although you have to go back to 2011 to find a time when the 12-month rate was above 6 per cent.

 The Reserve Bank has also been clear it wants to push interest rates up higher to tackle inflation.